statphysandml/MCMCSimulationLib/README.md

 bash build_examples.sh
 ```

 The code compiles all examples in the examples/ directory.
 The directory is structured as follows.
 The examples/ directory is a so called project.
-Additional, so-called simulations can be found in the examples/simulations/ directory.
+Additionally, so-called simulations can be found in the examples/simulations/ directory.

 In the project, a simulation of the Ising model is implemented as an example.
-A so-called systembase class is defined in examples/include/ising_model.hpp.
+A systembase class is defined in examples/include/ising_model.hpp.
 The simulation can be executed by running ./IsingModel in the examples/release/.
+It is important that your virtual environment is activated before an execution!
 In the example, the correlation time is computed for several values of the inverse temperature.
 In the second part, simulations for the computation of expectation values is executed.

 Configuration files to the different simulations are located in the examples/config directory.
 The simulation data is stored together with one single config file for the simulation in examples/data.
 Plots and numerical results for the correlation time as well as computed expectation values are saved in examples/results.
 The data evaluation takes place in Python based on code of the MCMCEvaluationLib and the pystatplottools library.
 A thorough evaluation of the simulation results is shown in a jupyter notebook that can be found here: https://github.com/statphysandml/MCMCSimulationLib/blob/master/examples/jupyter_notebooks/ising_model_cheat_sheet.ipynb.
 All important functionalities of the MCMCEvaluationLib are used for the data evaluation.
 Further plots are generated with the help of the pystatplottools library (https://github.com/statphysandml/pystatplottools).

 Further examples in the examples/simulations/ directory contain code for a simple simulation and demonstrate how to store and load simulation parameters.
 Further, it is explained in detail how a simulation can be executed within the library.
-The examples/python_scripts/examples directory shows in addition to the ising_model_cheat_sheet.ipynb notebook several ways to use the MCMCEvaluationLib.
+In addition, the examples/python_scripts/examples directory shows several ways to use the MCMCEvaluationLib.
 The library also provides functionalities to load the generated Monte Carlo configurations as a PyTorch dataset.
 This makes the application of further machine learning tasks on the data pretty easy.

 Template Project
 ----------------